Tiblemont-Tavernier Property - Gold, Polymetallic

-The reader is referred to the 2011 Annual Information Form which is available on (www.sedar.com) and the Corporation’s website (www.globexmining.com) for further details regarding the regional and local geologic settings of the project area as well as more detailed descriptions of the mineralization reported from the historic work.
+The reader is referred to the 2011 Annual Information Form which is available on (www.sedar.com) and the Corporation’s website (www.globexmining.com) for further details regarding the regional and local geological settings of the project area and detailed descriptions of mineralization reported from historic exploration work.

 Exploration and Development

-In January, 2013, the residual in-fill ground geophysics (magnetic & electromagnetic surveys) over Lake St. Vincent were completed and the interpretation/final imaging of Terraquest’s airborne magnetic and VLF information (completed by senior consulting geophysicist) integrated with the ground geophysical results to enable Globex to propose an initial drill program including 1,000m in three (3) holes related to polymetallic, gold bearing VMS targets and 2,950m in twelve (12) holes related to orogenic quartz lode targets for a total of approximately 3,950m of drilling in fifteen (15) drill holes.
+In January, 2013, in-fill ground geophysics (magnetic & electromagnetic surveys) over Lake St. Vincent were completed and the interpretation and final imaging of Terraquest’s airborne magnetic and VLF information was integrated with ground geophysical results to enable Globex to propose an initial drill program targeting polymetallic, gold bearing VMS and orogenic quartz lode targets.